Podcast: Download

 In a word, yes.

-Because anxiety can both help and hinder memory, I’m going to help you identify your specific triggers and symptoms on this page.
+And because anxiety can both help and hinder memory, I’m going to help you identify the specific triggers that lead to negative symptoms on this page.
+We’ll focus specifically on the kinds of anxiety that rob of you of the ability recall the information you need to remember.

 Even better:

-If you’re struggling with anxiety-induced memory loss, you’re probably looking for information on how to identify your specific memory issues around anxiety.
+If you’re struggling with anxiety-induced memory loss, you’re not alone.

 Can Anxiety Really Cause Memory Loss?